DraconDev/tiles/plan.md

   icons, and we want to see the default columbs in files, like size, permissions, modifilied and created, least afaik those are default but we should be able to customize too

-can we add mouse support to the file manager?
-Not intense but it would be nice

 be able to toggle split view

 commonly used key combos should be supported like ctrl + shift + n for new folder and ctrl + backspace for delete, no doubt many i am forgetting too